 Try plastic utensils if foods have a metallic taste.
 Use glass pots for cooking.

 Serve foods cold or at room temperature.
 This can decrease the foods' tastes and smells, making them easier to tolerate.

-Notify your nurse or doctor if taste changes affect your appetite:
+Notify your healthcare provider if taste changes affect your appetite:

-Ask to talk with a dietician if you experience weight loss or loss of appetite.
+Ask to talk with a dietitian if you experience weight loss or loss of appetite.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |